Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

 ¿quién más atrevido que Reinaldos?;

-"Who is bolder than Reinaldo?"
+"Who is more daring than Reinaldos?"

 ¿quién más invencible que Roldán?;

-"Who is invincible but Roldán?"
+"Who is more invincible than Roldán?"

 y ¿quién más gallardo y más cortés que Rugero, de quien decienden hoy los duques de Ferrara, según Turpín en su Cosmografía?

-"And who is more gallant and more courteous than Rugero, from whom the dukes of Ferrara descend, according to Turpin in his Geography?"
+And "who is more gallant and more courteous than Rugero, from whom the Dukes of Ferrara descend today, according to Turpín in his Cosmography?"

 Todos estos caballeros, y otros muchos que pudiera decir, señor cura, fueron caballeros andantes, luz y gloria de la caballería.

-"All these knights, and many others I could mention, Lord Priest, were chivalrous knights, light and glory of chivalry."
+All these knights, and many others I could mention, Reverend Father, were wandering knights, the light and glory of chivalry.

 Déstos, o tales como éstos, quisiera yo que fueran los de mi arbitrio, que, a serlo, Su Majestad se hallara bien servido y ahorrara de mucho gasto, y el Turco se quedara pelando las barbas, y con esto, no quiero quedar en mi casa, pues no me saca el capellán della; y si su Júpiter, como ha dicho el barbero, no lloviere, aquí estoy yo, que lloveré cuando se me antojare.